jhudsl/BCDS_LWV_2023/README.md

    Within the filtered data, duplicate entries existed for the same individual/voter ID.
 Where this occurred, the voting method entry marked as "provisional" was removed if possible.
 Where two entries existed but neither was noted as "provisional," the second of the duplicates in the dataset was removed.
    Sex and age group counts were aggregated at the precinct levels and exported to a .csv format for further analysis and visualization.

-8. `merge_2020_primary_intermediate_datasets.R`
+7. `merge_2020_primary_intermediate_datasets.R`

-   Merge by precinct
+   Merge election results, population data, and voter demographics data by election precinct.

-9. `aggregate_2020_primary_merged_data_from_precinct_to_districts.R`
+8. `aggregate_2020_primary_merged_data_from_precinct_to_districts.R`

-   Districts may be of more interest to CBOs
+   Aggregate from precincts to legislative and councilmanic districts, which may be more actionable for voting organizations.

-10. `append_precinct_to_2020_primary_aggregated_merged_data.R`
+9. `append_precinct_to_2020_primary_aggregated_merged_data.R`

-   Therefore, due to the availability of current precinct shapefiles on the [Census Bureau's website](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html)

-   Due to us analyzing a past election, shapefiles are precincts... but more recently election could use other shapefiles.
+   We were not able to find the 2020 legislative district or 2020 councilmanic district shapefiles online.
+(We saw only the current district boundaries, which were redrawn after 2020.
+However, we were able to find the shapefiles for the 2020 election precincts.
+Therefore, our dashboard uses 2020 precinct boundaries, but we map legislative and councilmanic district-level variables onto them.
+This script performs the district-to-precinct mapping.

-11. `Merge Files for Tableau.R`
+10. `Merge Files for Tableau.R`

     Creates a single .csv spreadsheet for upload into Tableau.
 Essentially, this merges all aggregated data available for each precinct at both legislative and city council district levels.
 In other word, all precincts within each council or legislative district will have the same values for all variables.
 Since the same variables were calculated at both legislative and council district levels, "Leg_Dist" and "Council_Dist" were appended to the front of column names in each dataset respectively in order to promote differentiation in Tableau upon upload.
     Note: The .csv file must subsequently be saved as an Excel spreadsheet in order for successful upload to Tableau.

-13. `plot_district_summary_statistics.R`
+11. `plot_district_summary_statistics.R`

-    Make bar charts
+    Makes bar charts, which are saved in `figures/` folder.

 `data/`